rtorrent-community/rtorrent-docs/docs/include-cmd-ui.rst

 `ui.*` commands
 ^^^^^^^^^^^^^^^

-Commands in this group control aspects of the ‘curses’ UI.
+Commands in this group control aspects of the `curses` UI.

 .. glossary::

     ui.current_view
     ui.current_view.set

+        .. rubric:: *ui.current_view since rTorrent-PS 0.x / rTorrent 0.9.7*

         .. code-block:: ini

             ui.current_view.set = ‹viewname› ≫ 0
-            # rTorrent-PS 0.*+ and rTorrent 0.9.7+ only
             ui.current_view ≫ string ‹viewname›

-        Query or change the current view the user is seeing (querying since ``0.9.7``).
+        Query or change the current view the user is seeing.
-        :term:`view.list` gives you a list of all the added views.
+        :term:`view.list` gives you a list of all the built-in and added views.

         Typical uses are to change and then restore the active view, or rotate through a set of views.
         Rotating through views requires querying the current view and the view list, to find the next one.

+        In `rTorrent-PS` 1.1+ and `rTorrent` 0.9.8+,
-        In *rTorrent-PS* 1.1+, view changes also trigger event handlers for :term:`event.view.hide` and :term:`event.view.show`.
+        view changes also trigger event handlers for :term:`event.view.hide` and :term:`event.view.show`.

         ``ui.current_view`` is needed